 #1 Lack of identity

 The idea behind DNA² is one that conjures up a lot of question marks.
-It’s about a distant future where overpopulation is destroying the world, which all started with one playboy way back in the late 20th century.
-A “DNA Operator” called Karin travels back to the past to alter the DNA of Junta Momonari and prevent him from creating a lineage of overly-fertile womanizers.
+It’s about a distant future where overpopulation is destroying the world.
+An issue that can be traced back to a boy called Junta Momonari; a legendary playboy whose offspring inherited his tireless libido.
+In order to save the world, a “DNA operator” called Karin travels back to Junta’s time.
+Her mission is to change Junta’s DNA in order to prevent him from ever procreating.

-However, upon her arrival, Karin finds out that Junta is actually a gynophobic moron without a single point in charisma (or any other stats, for that matter) who gets physically sick when interacting with girls.
-She proceeds with her plan anyway and alters his DNA, which actually has the reverse effect and begins to turn him into the playboy that would doom the world.
+However, upon her arrival, Karin finds out that Junta is actually a gynophobic moron without a single point in charisma.
+He gets physically sick when interacting with girls.
+She proceeds with her plan anyway and alters his DNA, which actually has the reverse effect.
+It begins to turn him into the playboy that will doom the world.

 It sounds like a funky idea for an ecchi anime, but DNA² doesn’t really know where to take itself.
-Junta does get romantic with various, boring side-characters while Karin tries to rectify her mistake, but the show never pushes these very far and always pulls back when things threaten to get too ecchi.
-Instead, these romances are used for short stories about helping these girls with emotional baggage, like one arc about a girl who is nervous for an upcoming performance.
+Junta gets romantic with various, boring side-characters while Karin tries to rectify her mistake.
+DNA² never pushes these ideas far however and always pulls back when things threaten to get too ecchi.
+Instead, these romances are used for short stories about helping these girls with emotional baggage.
+Such as one arc about a girl who is nervous for an upcoming performance.

-On an episode-to-episode basis, I was just left bored by the directionless nature of the show.
-It’s too toothless to work as an ecchi, the characters aren’t strong or memorable enough for drama, the romance game is weak, and the comedy has… aged, if I am to put it kindly.
+On an episode-to-episode basis, I was left largely bored by the directionless nature of the show.
+It’s too toothless to work as an ecchi, the characters aren’t interesting enough for drama, the romance game is weak, and the comedy has… aged, if I am to put it kindly.

 #2 The one decent character design